tpersaud27/tpersaud27/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning...
 Web Development
-- 💬 Ask me about ...
+- 💬 Ask me about...
 Anything
 - 📫 How to reach me... https://www.linkedin.com/in/tommy-persaud/
-- 😄 Pronouns: ...
+- 😄 Pronouns...
 He/Him